CNPsyLab/Alcohol-Genetics-iRIGS-TCRD/README.md

-# R syntax for the processing and analysis of data for the manuscript currently under review, "Application of Integrative Risk Gene Selector (iRIGS) and drug-protein interaction data to identify novel molecular targets for treating alcohol use disorder and hepatotoxicity".
+# R syntax for the processing and analysis of data for the manuscript currently under review, "Novel treatments for alcohol use disorder and alcohol-related liver disease".